- Barring Kolkata, property prices in all other major cities rose marginally in last one year; home sales also rose 32% jump in the same period

 - NHB RESIDEX – housing prices increased by an av.
 6% from October-December 2018 over year-ago period

-The 2019 festival season is at the door, and many Indians aspire to buy homes during a period which is both auspicious and invariably also sweetened with discounts.
-One major factor that gives hopeful homebuyers pause is the price of properties.
+The 2019 festival season is at the door, and many Indians aspire to buy homes during a period that is both auspicious and invariably also sweetened with discounts.
+One major factor that gives hopeful homebuyers pause is the Property Prices.
 Will the fabled ‘massive price correction’ come in time this year?
 Will it come at all?

 The new market realities